-1. This Agreement shall remain in force indefinitely but either of the Contracting States may terminate the Agreement, through the diplomatic channel, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting five years after the year in which the Agreement entered into force.

-- 2. In such event the Agreement shall cease to apply: - (a) with regard to taxes withheld at source, in respect of amounts paid or credited after the end of the calendar year in which such notice is given; and - (b) with regard to other taxes, in respect of taxable years beginning after the end of the calendar year in which such notice is given.
+- 1. This Agreement shall remain in force indefinitely but either of the Contracting States may terminate the Agreement through diplomatic channels, by giving to the other Contracting State written notice of termination not later than 30 June of any calendar year starting five years after the year in which the Agreement entered into force. - 2.
+In such event the Agreement shall cease to have effect: - (a) in Mauritius, on income for any income year beginning on or after the first day of January next following the calendar year in which such notice is given; and - (b) in South Africa: - (i) with regard to taxes withheld at source, in respect of amounts paid or credited on or after the first day of January next following the calendar year in which such notice is given; and - (ii) with regard to other taxes, in respect of taxable years beginning on or after the first day of January next following the calendar year in which such notice is gven.

-IN WITNESS WHEREOF the undersigned, being duly authorised by their respective Governments, have signed and sealed this Agreement in duplicate in the English and Spanish languages, both texts being equally authentic.
-In case of diversion of interpretation the English text shall prevail.
+IN WITNESS WHEREOF the undersigned, being duly authorised thereto by their respective Governments, have signed this Agreement in two originals, in the English language.

-DONE at Cape Town, on this 19th day of February in the year 2009
+DONE at Maputo, on this 17th day of May in the year 2013.

-FOR THE REPUBLIC OF SOUTH AFRICA FOR THE UNITED MEXICAN STATES
+FOR THE GOVERNMENT OF THE REPUBLIC OF SOUTH AFRICA